Terms & Conditions

 After finding this one on an old hard drive I think I need to get back to doing more of them.

-I've included a couple of snap shots from the main image so you can see the detail and blends in the image.
+I've included a snap shots from the main image so you can see the detail and blends in the image.

 on Wood.
 2019